Tieqiong/readme/README.rst

 * LONGER DESCRIPTION HERE

-For more information about the diffpy.utils library, see the users manual at https://diffpy.github.io/diffpy.utils.
+For more information about the diffpy.utils library, see the `users manual <https://diffpy.github.io/diffpy.utils>`_.

-INSTALLATION
+Installation
 ------------

 The preferred method is to use `Miniconda Python